johnmurch/awesome-random-seo-files/README.md

 * __abercrombie.com__ - Dump of sitemaps and all URLs in those sitemaps - 56940 URLs

+* __etsy.com__ - Dump of sitemaps and all URLs in those sitemaps - 7399 sitemaps (a few empty and a 403 🤷‍♂️) and 1712701 URLs

 * __domains/domains.json__ - Random list of domains

 * __domains/top500Domains.csv__ - List from [https://moz.com/top500](https://moz.com/top500)